APRIL 15, 2020

 In order to help out, we have instituted some SPECIAL OFFERS!
 Because many of Cockle’s customers will continue to utilize our full typesetting and camera-ready services, we’re offering both a discount on our regular services and an array of new offerings to compliment the Court’s temporary filing modifications.

-DISCOUNTS: Until the Supreme Court revises its order, Cockle is offering 25 percent off our regular typesetting and camera-ready services for petition stage filers, and 15 percent off our same services for merits stage filers.
-These offers apply when ordering our standard run of 50 (or more) booklet format copies.
+DISCOUNTS: Until the Supreme Court revises its order, Cockle is offering 25 percent off our regular typesetting and camera-ready services for petition stage filers!
+This offer applies when ordering our standard run of 50 (or more) booklet format copies.
 Petition stage filers that choose this option will not have to reprint or reformat additional booklet copies at a later date as sufficient copies will be submitted on the day of filing.